Skip to main content

 vcluster Multi-Namespace Architecture

-In this mode, vCluster diverges from the architecture described previously.
-By default, all namespaced resources that need to be synced to the host cluster are created in the namespace where vCluster is installed.
+By default, all namespaced resources that need to be synced to the host cluster are created in the namespace where vCluster is installed. vCluster avoids naming conflicts where multiple resources could have the same name in different namespaces by rewriting the name of the resource in the host cluster.

 This is useful to easier sync custom CRDs since you don't need to rewrite most references as if you use a single namespace as sync target.